-nngt.Graph([nodes, name, weighted,]) The basic graph class, which inherits from a library class such as graph_tool.Graph, networkx.
-DiGraph, or igraph.
-Graph. nngt.Group([nodes, properties, name]) Class defining groups of nodes. nngt.GroupProperty(size[, constraints,]) Class defining the properties needed to create groups of neurons from an existing Graph or one of its sub- classes. nngt.MetaGroup([nodes, name]) Class defining a meta-group of nodes. nngt.MetaNeuralGroup([nodes, name, proper- Class defining a meta-group of neurons. ties]) nngt.Network([name, weighted, directed,]) The detailed class that inherits from Graph and imple- ments additional properties to describe various biologi- cal functions and interact with the NEST simulator. nngt.NeuralGroup([nodes, neuron_type,]) Class defining groups of neurons. nngt.NeuralPop([size, parent, meta_groups,]) The basic class that contains groups of neurons and their properties. nngt.SpatialGraph([nodes, name, weighted, The detailed class that inherits from Graph and imple- ]) ments additional properties to describe spatial graphs (i.e. nngt.SpatialNetwork(population[, name,]) Class that inherits from Network and SpatialGraph to provide a detailed description of a real neural network in space, i.e. nngt.Structure([size, parent, meta_groups]) The basic class that contains groups of nodes and their properties. nngt.generate(di_instructions, kwargs) Generate a Graph or one of its subclasses from a dict containing all the relevant informations. nngt.get_config([key, detailed]) Get the NNGT configuration as a dictionary. nngt.load_from_file(filename[, fmt,]) Load a Graph from a file.
-Continued on next page nngt.num_mpi_processes() Returns the number of MPI processes (1 if MPI is not used) nngt.on_master_process() Check whether the current code is executing on the mas- ter process (rank 0) if MPI is used. nngt.save_to_file(graph, filename[, fmt,]) Save a graph to file. nngt.seed([msd, seeds]) Seed the random generator used by NNGT (i.e. nngt.set_config(config[, value, silent]) Set NNGT's configuration. nngt.use_backend(backend[, reloading, silent]) Allows the user to switch to a specific graph library as backend.
+nngt.Graph(args, kwargs) The basic graph class, which inherits from a library class such as graph_tool.Graph, networkx.DiGraph, or ψ igraph.Graph. nngt.Group(args, kwargs) Class defining groups of nodes. nngt.GroupProperty(size[, constraints,]) Class defining the properties needed to create groups of neurons from an existing Graph or one of its subclasses. nngt.MetaGroup(args, kwargs) Class defining a meta-group of nodes. nngt.MetaNeuralGroup(args, kwargs) Class defining a meta-group of neurons. nngt.Network(args, kwargs) The detailed class that inherits from Graph and imple- ments additional properties to describe various biologi- cal functions and interact with the NEST simulator. nngt.NeuralGroup(args, kwargs) Class defining groups of neurons. nngt.NeuralPop([size, parent, meta_groups,]) The basic class that contains groups of neurons and their properties. nngt.SpatialGraph(args, kwargs) The detailed class that inherits from Graph and imple- ments additional properties to describe spatial graphs (i.e. nngt.SpatialNetwork(args, kwargs) Class that inherits from Network and SpatialGraph to provide a detailed description of a real neural network in space, i.e. with positions and biological properties to interact with NEST. nngt.Structure([size, parent, meta_groups]) The basic class that contains groups of nodes and their properties. nngt.generate(di_instructions, kwargs) Generate a Graph or one of its subclasses from a dict containing all the relevant informations. nngt.get_config([key, detailed]) Get the NNGT configuration as a dictionary. nngt.load_from_file(filename[, fmt,]) Load a Graph from a file. nngt.num_mpi_processes() Returns the number of MPI processes (1 if MPI is not used) nngt.on_master_process() Check whether the current code is executing on the mas- ter process (rank 0) if MPI is used. nngt.save_to_file(graph, filename[, fmt,]) Save a graph to file. continues on next page nngt.seed([msd, seeds]) Seed the random generator used by NNGT (i.e. nngt.set_config(config[, value, silent]) Set NNGT's configuration. nngt.use_backend(backend[, reloading, silent]) Allows the user to switch to a specific graph library as backend.